 - Applicants apply for their institution of choice (the Mount, Acadia or St. F. X.) through the Doctoral Program Office by November 15th for July 1st entry; - The IDAC will review all applications and, by majority agreement, recommend acceptance of applicants to the participating institutions; - For any applicants recommended to the Mount, the Doctoral Program Coordinator will assign an appropriate pro tem (research) supervisor; - The Mount Admissions Office will inform the applicant, in writing after March 1, regarding the decision of the IDAC.
-The Mount becomes the Institution of Record for all doctoral students formally admitted to the Mount; - In addition to specific doctoral program requirements and regulations set out at the PhD website, Mount students are bound by the regulations and procedures pertaining to graduate studies at the Mount; - Each pro tem advisor (dissertation supervisor) will arrange for an entry meeting for his/her/their student(s) to develop a preliminary plan of study and an initial outline of the proposed research area.
-This preliminary research plan will be submitted in writing to the IDAC for approval (within a time frame specified by the IDAC), through the Doctoral Program Coordinator.
-Normally, this research plan is completed before the July 1st start date.
+The Mount becomes the Institution of Record for all doctoral students formally admitted to the Mount; - In addition to specific doctoral program requirements and regulations set out at the PhD website, Mount students are bound by the regulations and procedures pertaining to graduate studies at the Mount; - Each pro tem supervisor (dissertation supervisor) will arrange for an entry meeting for his/her/their student(s) to develop a preliminary plan of study and an initial outline of the proposed research area.
+A Final Plan of Study will be submitted to the Doctoral Program Office, normally by August 15 of the first year.